Cassandra and I have undertaken many Property Cleansings and I thought now was an auspicious time to write about the subject.

 The best things to use are oils or holy water.
 For the oil, you can use plain ol’ olive oil or whatever kind of oil you have in your cabinet.
 For the holy water, you can acquire some from a Church or create your own.

 Cassandra and I were recently asked to perform a house cleansing for someone moving into our village and on this particular occasion we were given complete access to thoroughly examine the property and were there four hours.

-It was a pleasure to do this work for our new residents and we warmly welcome them into our community.
+It was indeed pleasure to do this work for our new residents and we warmly welcome them into our community.